Quickly fix your “MacBook keyboard not working” issue

 Can I lock the keyboard?

-Unfortunately, Mac keyboards don’t have a built-in keyboard lock feature.
-Luckily, plenty of third-party software, such as One Switch, can temporarily disable the keyboard for cleaning, during gaming or presentations, and for accessibility reasons.
+Mac keyboards don't have a built-in lock feature.
+Third-party software, such as One Switch, can temporarily disable the keyboard for cleaning, during gaming or presentations, and for accessibility reasons.

 lock keyboard using One Switch